 If you worry about financial health, you’re not alone.
 Data from the American Psychological Association shows that money ranks number one in causes for stress.
 Results revealed that, “Regardless of our economic climate, money and finances have remained the top stressor since our survey began in 2007.”*

 Financial stress can become toxic and it’s important that you find the right balance to live a healthy life.
 So how can we cope with financial stress?
-Finding the right management skills is essential to feeling in control of your life and building a more secure future.
+Finding the right management skills are essential to feeling in control of your life and building a more secure future.

 Activating the right investment strategy is a key tool for stress management.
 Start with where you are and then make manageable goals towards where you want to be.
 It’s important you know your challenges and what you’re up against.
 You don’t want to be overwhelmed, so start with what you feel you can take on first.

 Tip #2: Find Your Balance